hassnkhan/hassnkhan.github.io/_posts/2020-06-22-corporate-america-talks-race.md

 ## Centering yourself

 Perhaps the clearest sign that the leaders stepping up to speak on issues of race and violence in America aren’t prepared for the task is how often they make their remarks about their own experiences.
-Considering that the vast majority of corporate leaders are not black and have not been grappling with these issues a discussion of how you have come to realize you are racist is not really a topic of conversation with your org.
+Considering that the vast majority of corporate leaders are not Black and have not been grappling with these issues a discussion of how you have come to realize you are racist is not really a topic of conversation with your org.

 You should probably instead discuss that with your therapist or spouse.

 ## Remaining “apolitical”

-If you think the phrase “black lives matter” is too political for your workplace, ask yourself what that says about our politics.
+If you think the phrase “Black lives matter” is too political for your workplace, ask yourself what that says about our politics.
 You cannot and should not shed your humanity in service of professional norms.
 Although some firms are making direct statements, we are overwhelmingly awash in anodyne and cowardly statements from corporations that simply “reject racism.”
 Even [Steve King wouldn’t embrace racism today](https://www.thedailybeast.com/steve-king-im-not-a-racist-and-americans-arent-having-enough-babies) and he’s the most thinly veiled of white supremacists.
 You have to go further, your people demand it of you.
 It’s not a courageous act to bear witness to the truth that’s plain for all of us.

 Of course, this will be difficult.
 Your organization’s muscle memory will reflexively kick in and you will want to avoid political controversy.
 Myles Udland wrote about this well in his [latest newsletter](https://mylesudland.substack.com/p/corporate-americas-politics-of-no),